shwetajoshi-15/discoAnt/README.md

 ## What does discoAnt do?

 1. Quality control for the fasta files
 1.a.
-Generates a file with no. of reads.
+Generates a file with no. of reads  \
-1.b. average read length
+1.b. average read length  \
 1.c. read length in each barcode/sample
 2. Align the sample fasta files to reference genome
 3. Filter out off-target alignments (based on the gene start and end site provided)